NVTraverse: In NVRAM Data Structures, the Destination is More Important than the Journey: s

+It is also important that marked nodes can be removed from the data structure in any order.
+This property is formalized in \Cref{item:overlapDisconnect}.

-\begin{property}[Disconnection Behavior] In a \ourDS{}, node disconnections satisfy the following properties: \begin{enumerate} \item \textbf{Mark Before Delete:} \he{Before any node is disconnected from a \ourDS{}, it must be marked.} \item \textbf{Unique Disconnection:} \he{Consider a configuration $C$ and let $S$ be a connected subset of marked nodes in the core tree of a \ourDS{}.
+\begin{property}[Disconnection Behavior] In a \ourDS{}, node disconnections satisfy the following properties: \begin{enumerate} \item \textbf{Mark Before Delete:} Before any node is disconnected from a \ourDS{}, it must be marked. \item \textbf{Unique Disconnection:} Consider a configuration $C$ and let $S$ be a connected subset of marked nodes in the core tree of a \ourDS{}.
 Let $P(S)$ be the parent of the root of $S$.
-If $P(S)$ is unmarked, then there is exactly one legal instruction on $P(S)$ that atomically disconnects exactly the nodes in $S$. } \item \textbf{Irrelevant Disconnection Order:} \he{Let $N =\{n_1 \ldots n_k\}$ be the set of nodes that were marked at configuration $C$.
+If $P(S)$ is unmarked, then there is exactly one legal instruction on $P(S)$ that atomically disconnects exactly the nodes in $S$. \item \textbf{Delete Before Mark Removal:} Let $m$ be the unique disconnection instruction on $P(S)$ that atomically disconnects exactly the nodes in $S$, and let $l$ be the location of the pointer that is modified to disconnect $S$.
+Before a thread $t$ reverts an external mark, it must execute $m$ or fails to execute $m$ because another thread has done it earlier, or it must read $l$ after it was modified to disconnect $S$. \item \textbf{Irrelevant Disconnection Order:} Let $N =\{n_1 \ldots n_k\}$ be the set of nodes that were marked at configuration $C$.
 Let $E_1$ and $E_2$ be two executions that both start from the same configuration and only perform legal disconnecting operations.
-If all marked nodes are disconnected after $E_1$ and $E_2$, then the state of the nodes in the data structure after $E_1$ and after $E_2$ is the same.} \end{enumerate} \end{property}
+If all marked nodes are disconnected after $E_1$ and $E_2$, then the state of the nodes in the data structure after $E_1$ and after $E_2$ is the same. \end{enumerate} \end{property}